Strategic Leadership Certification Program

 The P.A.In is a public statement of your capabilities as a 21st Century Strategic Leader, with the capacity to embrace the challenges of change and innovation.

-THE APPLIED INNOVATION PROGRAM is a 6-day program: in this experience-based learning environment you will be introduced to new ways of thinking, enabling you to develop your capacity to lead with contextual intelligence.
+THE APPLIED INNOVATION PROGRAM is an experience-based learning environment in which you will be introduced to new ways of thinking, enabling you to develop your capacity to lead with contextual intelligence.

 COMPETENCY GOALS: By participating in this Applied Innovation Program, you will face multiple challenges and learn to